WalletScrutiny/WalletScrutinyCom/_android/com.abbc.aladdin.pro.md

 redirect_from:

 ---
+Note that this app is not the same as Aladdin Wallet.
+[From the Aladdin Wallet website:](https://aladdinmc.com/)

+> Aladdin Wallet has developed two wallet services.
+Aladdin Wallet is a non-custodial wallet that allows users to have full control of their accounts while the Aladdin Pro Wallet is a digital wallet with multi-layer protection that enhances transparency and defense against malicious hackers.

 From its Google Play page:

 > The Aladdin Pro Wallet is a custodial wallet that gives users an easy-to-use and reliable digital asset storage to keep their cryptocurrencies secured at all times.